Vyral/base-template/_posts/2025-11-17-a-message-of-thanks-and-gratitude-this-thanksgiving.md

 As we head into Thanksgiving, I want to share something simple and from the heart.
 I’m grateful for you.

-**I’m truly thankful for your business and friendship.** Whether you're one of our past clients, a trusted partner or vendor, a current client, or a future client, I’m incredibly grateful to assist you with one of the biggest real estate decisions of your life.
+**I’m truly thankful for your business and friendship.** Whether you’re one of our past clients, a trusted partner or vendor, a current client, or a future client, I’m incredibly grateful to assist you with one of the biggest real estate decisions of your life.

 Every message, every referral, every conversation, it all matters.